tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In Split Mode, the backend server must know PaddedServerNameList.nonce to echo it back in EncryptedExtensions and complete the handshake.
-{{communicating-sni}} describes one mechanism for sending both PaddedServerNameList.sni and PaddedServerNameList.nonce to the backend server.
+{{communicating-sni}} describes one mechanism for sending both PaddedServerNameList.sni and ClientESNIInner.nonce to the backend server.
 Thus, backend servers function the same as servers operating in Shared mode.